skandunoori/RestaurantReview/README.md

 # API Documentation
 User Entity
-Creating User doesnt need authentication.
+Creating User does not need authentication.
 So no JWT has to be included for creating a user.